hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

   * ``5e:2e:21:11:c6:8e:1e:1f:c9:7c:d2:38:c7:f6:f9:35`` (MD5)
   * ``vS9fAoDO52dWCXS/obPS5u95irhJiKo1PfV4dyJl2Mg`` (SHA256)

-The type of fingerprint that will be shown depends on the version and configuration of your SSH client.

 .. _sofia_web_portal:

 Web portal
 **********

-The **sofia** web portal will not yet be available during the pilot phase.
+The **sofia** web portal is not yet be available during the pilot phase.

 More information about the usage of the web portal is available at :ref:`compute portal`.